jcardenasc93/zemoga_datasets/README.md

 ## Desired Architecture

-Next you can see the desired architecture that I consider that would be provisioned in AWS Cloud services.
+Next you can see the desired architecture that I consider that should be provisioned in AWS Cloud services.
 Below you find the architecture components description

 ![desire-arch](https://github.com/jcardenasc93/zemoga_datasets/blob/main/project_images/desired_arch.png)